streamdal/njst/README.md

 [Batch.sh](https://batch.sh) makes significant use of NATS JetStream and we use this tool to run periodic benchmarks on our internal NATS JS clusters.

+While `njst` supports read and write testing, it is primarily geared towards testing reads with durable consumers.

 **NOTE: While benchmarks are dumb, this will at least give you a _general_ idea about the performance capabilities of your NATS cluster.**